GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 =============

 It's also possible to used epoch metrics such as :class:`~poutyne.F1`.
 You could also define your own epoch metric using the :class:`~poutyne.EpochMetric` interface.

-Furthermore, you could also use the :class:`~poutyne.SKLearnMetrics` wrapper to wrap a scikit-learn metric as an epoch metric.

 .. code-block:: python